Michael-Stoner/StockTrader/README.md

 * **As of November 2020**, the Web Assembly standard **does** support multi-threading.
 * Both Chrome and Edge support Web Assembly multi-threading.
 * The current versions of Mono (on which Blazor and Uno Platform are built) support multi-threading
-* **However**, Blazor Web Assembly is built upon an older Mono release, and does not support multi-threading.
+* **However**, Blazor Web Assembly is built upon an older Mono release, and **does not** support multi-threading.
 In addition, it does not appear that multi-threading support is on the roadmap for .NET 6 which is to be released in Novermber 2021.
-Thus true multi-threading support may not be available in Blazor WASM for quite some time.
+Thus, true multi-threading support may not be available in Blazor WASM for quite some time.

 ## Uno Platform on Web Assembly with Multi-Threading